vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ### Create the list class

+Now, we create the class for `CatCustomList`.
+This class represents the static list of cats that our extension returns.
+It extends `CustomListBase`, the base class for all custom lists.

 In the extension class we already used the class that represents the actual list.
 Every list within our extension is derived from the base class `CustomListBase`.
 The overridden function `GetDefinitionOverride` returns some metadata for this dedicated list so it can be handled correctly by the hosting system and have a good UI for the end user, even when the extension grows more complex later on.

 {% highlight csharp %}